BDX-town/Akkoma/docs/docs/configuration/cheatsheet.md

 ### Upload filters

+#### Pleroma.Upload.Filter.Dedupe

+**Always** active; cannot be turned off.
+Renames files to their hash and prevents duplicate files filling up the disk.
+No specific configuration.

 #### Pleroma.Upload.Filter.AnonymizeFilename

-This filter replaces the filename (not the path) of an upload.
-For complete obfuscation, add `Pleroma.Upload.Filter.Dedupe` before AnonymizeFilename.
+This filter replaces the declared filename (not the path) of an upload.

 * `text`: Text to replace filenames in links.
 If empty, `{random}.extension` will be used.
 You can get the original filename extension by using `{extension}`, for example `custom-file-name.{extension}`.

-#### Pleroma.Upload.Filter.Dedupe

-No specific configuration.

 #### Pleroma.Upload.Filter.Exiftool